CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

    runtime error; the other three are legal, but they do the wrong thing.

+.. index:: aliasing;copying to avoid
+.. index:: copy;to avoid aliasing

 3. Make copies to avoid aliasing.

-.. index:: aliasing!copying to avoid

-.. index:: copy!to avoid aliasing

    If you want to use a method like ``sort`` that modifies the argument, but you need to keep the original list as well, you can make a copy.